 Now, use the three pivots identified and draw the Pitchfork trading system lines by connecting the pivots together.
 Start from Pivot 1 and move forward through Pivot 2 and Pivot 3.

-Step #3: Buy at market at the first retest of the lower Pitchfork support trendline.
+Step #3: Buy at the market at the first retest of the lower Pitchfork support trendline.

 With the Andrews Pitchfork trading strategy, the price should be contained inside the Pitchfork parallel channel.
 In this regard, if we’re looking for buying opportunities, assume the lower Pitchfork support trendline to hold the price for a bounce.